 Golden Leaf Half Marathon Course Info

-The Golden Leaf starts on Fanny Hill just off the pedestrian mall in Snowmass Village at an elevation of about 8650ft.
-The course climbs up a ski area access road along the Dawdler run.
-As the Dawdler run has been seeded for grass this year, the course leaves the Dawdler Run and follows the main road (left of Dawdler) towards a maintenance building where it then turns right and reconnects to Dawdler higher up.
-You will then come to the "T" in the road.
-Turn left & follow this road a couple hundred yards to a pond where there is a fork in the road.
-Take the right fork (the pond will be on your left) & ascend to the 1st aid station at about 1.5 miles (elevation approx. 9620 ft).
+Course Description 2016: The Golden Leaf starts on Fanny Hill just off the pedestrian mall in Snowmass Village at an elevation of about 8650ft.
+The course climbs up a ski area access road about 400 yards to a large maintenance building where the road splits.
+You will take the road that wraps around behind the building (going to the right).
+The road is fairly flat here for a few hundred yards.
+You will then turn left (just after passing a small beige building also on the left) onto a service road that goes up the Dawdler ski run.
+The uphill grind continues here.
+Continue climbing Dawdler to a 4-way intersection and take a left.
+Follow this road a couple hundred yards to a pond where there is a fork in the road.
+Take the right fork (the pond will be on your left) & ascend to the 1st aid station at about 1.63 miles (elevation approx. 9465 ft).
 The Government Trail intersects the road at this point.
-Follow it to the east (left). ***ATTENTION*** Course modification: West Government Trail has been permanently realigned on the Snowmass Ski Area.
-The Golden Leaf will be following this new alignment (the old alignment has been closed for revegetation.
-The trail turn-off (and the aid station) will now cut off about two hundred yards before the old turn-off and aid station.
-It is still to the left (east).
+The West Government Trail was permanently realigned on the Snowmass Ski Area a few years ago.
+The Golden Leaf will be following this new alignment.
+The trail turn-off (and the hydration station) will now cut off about two hundred yards before the old turn-off and hydration station.
+The trail is still to the left (east).
 It follows a well cut and marked trail (called, again, Government Trail) until it meets the old trail just before the broken down footbridge that was at the old two mile mark.

 The Government Trail is a single track that contours the mountainsides between Snowmass & Buttermilk before descending to the outskirts of Aspen.
 The trail is dirt with some obstacles (rocks, roots, etc.) and the terrain is hilly aspen forests & meadows.
 The 1st section is a rolling descent across Snowmass Ski Area.
-At about 2.25 miles, the trail merges w/a dirt road (Alpine Springs work road).
+At about 3.25 miles, the trail merges w/a dirt road (Alpine Springs work road).
 Proceed downhill on this road and look for the trail to your right after 100 yards.
-Just after three miles do a steady 100yd climb up a ski run to an abandoned work road.
-Follow this road to the left and slightly downhill until you see the trail resume again on your left. ***ATTENTION*** Course modification: Instead of taking this trail to the left, which is closed for revegetation, continue on about another 100 yards until you intersect the Elk Camp Road.
+Shortly, you will make a steady 100yd climb up a ski run to an abandoned work road.
+Follow this road to the left and slightly downhill until you intersect Elk Camp Road (approx. 4 miles).
 Turn left and go downhill on the road until you hit the Government Trail turn-off to the right.
 Take this to the right and you will be on the old race course alignment again.
 There are many signs and maps here.
 The course then continues on as it has in the past.

 It goes down a long gradual hill to a meadow.
 Soon you will exit the ski area.
-Just before the five mile mark, there is a significant hill climb of about 300 ft. (elevation approx. 9400 ft.).
-Shortly after, at about 5.75 mi., you are rewarded w/ an aid station followed by some relatively flat to declining terrain.
+There is a significant hill climb of about 300 ft. just before the Second Hydration Station (6.5 Miles, elevation approx. 9360 ft).
+Following the aid station, you are rewarded w/ some relatively flat to declining terrain.